wafibismail/exploring-cpp/README.md

     - backtracking algorithms
     - algorithmic analysis
 - Try out stack-heap diagram drawing, Chapter 12.5, page 538 (554)
-- HashMap class codes on chapter 15
+- Code for the Map template class (not in book)
 - Trees related codes
-- Set codes on chapter 17
+- Exercises on chapter 17
   - especially using bitwise operations in implementing character vectors
 - Graph-related codes on chapter 18